 - A medical laboratory is open 24 hours a day, seven days a week to analyze and provide test results in a timely manner.

 - In case of ischemic stroke (80 percent of stroke cases), prompt administration of thrombolytic medication (intravenous thrombolysis) by a certified vascular neurologist to break up the clot, restoring blood flow to the brain.

 - Stroke rehabilitation offered immediately after hospitalization to improve long-term outcomes and decrease stroke-related complications.

-- Ongoing acute care to facilitate a faster return to your normal life.
+- Ongoing acute care to improve your quality of life.